 Salford Red Devils head coach Ian Watson has spoken highly of his men for gritting it out to the end of the season despite a plague of injury and illness in the squad.

-Watson highlighted Monday’s hard-fought comeback victory against Catalans Dragons as a reflection of the work his side have been putting in.
+Watson highlighted Monday’s hard-fought comeback victory against Catalans Dragons at the AJ Bell Stadium as a reflection of the work his side have been putting in.

 “People don’t understand what players are going through to get fixtures played and secure their careers,” Watson said.

 “They’re putting their bodies on the line to be able to do that, and again I can’t pay them enough credit at this moment in time because I see everyday how sore they are and I see what they’re like when they go on the training field.

 “We can keep badgering them, saying ‘you’ve got to try harder, you’ve got to do this better,’ but when you’re physically struggling, it’s very, very difficult.”

 Salford were forced to forfeit their Betfred Super League clash with Warrington Wolves last week due to not having enough fit players, but Watson believes it was the best decision in the long run.

 “It was well highlighted how many players we had missing going into the Warrington game.

 “The Warrington game probably would have killed us.
 It probably would have meant we wouldn’t have been able to fulfil the next fixture, or even the next one or the next one after that.”